Summer School 2026

 The Summer School programme will be organised around the evolution of HPC across AI-driven, quantum, data-centric, and sustainable computing paradigms.
 It will address the integration of AI workloads, focusing on scalability, performance-energy trade-offs, and algorithmic co-design.
 A dedicated session will explore quantum computing, emphasising hybrid quantum-classical approaches and the maturity of quantum technologies for scientific use.
 Subsequent sessions will examine data-intensive HPC, cybersecurity and system resilience as cross-cutting challenges that shape reliable and secure computational infrastructures.
 Industry-led site visits will provide practical insights into real-world system design and energy management.
 The programme will conclude with sessions on sustainable HPC, linking architectural, algorithmic, and data-driven advances to long-term scientific impact.

-External Master’s students can apply until 30 May 2026.
+External Master’s / PhD students can apply to the Summer School.
+Application deadline: 30 May 2026.

 Sponsors